Books

 Description: Having survived the bombing of Hiroshima, 16-year-old Cherry Sakuramoto is not expecting to fall in love with a soldier in the occupying forces.
 Gordon Park is himself only 18 but possessed with a great deal of determination, a quality that their future life together will hinge on, with the White Australia policy preventing Cherry from returning home with Gordon.
 Powerful, poignant and heartwarming, this is the story of Australia's first Japanese war bride, based on the lives of the author's grandparents.

-Categories: Fiction, War theme, Culture/Ethnic/Racial, Faction, Historical, Human Rights, Love story, Political, Relationships, Japan, Australia, Just Added, 2026 Titles
+Categories: Fiction, War theme, Culture/Ethnic/Racial, Faction, Historical, Human Rights, Love Story, Political, Relationships, Japan, Australia, 2026 Titles

 Reviews